 The police may on occasion participate in these processes but not always and not usually as the driving force behind the operational consequences that are to be delivered via the enforcement efforts that are scripted.
 Bodies such as the Financial Action task force (FATF) would be but one example but an example that has had significant impact in dictating specific legislation and police powers and policing strategies and targets.
 In the 'battle' against money laundering for example, in addition to the FATF, there is the UN (including UNICRI, UN ODCCP and the Security Council), IMF, World Bank, the Egmont Group, OECD, Council of Europe, European parliament, World Customs Organization, Basle Committee, all have taken a position on how to control money laundering.
 Each group or organization has either drafted it's own recommendations or concurred with the recommendations of others as to the harmonization of laws, policies and most germane to our discussion-police practices.
-While some of these international groups operate by way of persuasion (mutual evaluation by all partner states) other armour wear and video-based training courses.
+While some of these international groups operate by way of persuasion (mutual evaluation by all partner states) other groups employ a more aggressive "black-listing" approach.
+The result becomes accusations across borders as to who is or is not meeting their responsibilities in adequately responding to transnational criminal activities.